-The president announced Tuesday morning that he would replace Tillerson with CIA Director Mike Pompeo and elevate Pompeo’s deputy, Gina Haspel, to become the first woman to head the intelligence agency.
-The shift means that four members of Trump’s original Cabinet—which wasn’t fully confirmed by the Senate until just shy of his 100th day in office—will either be gone or in new senior-level jobs for the bulk of the second year of the president’s term.
+The latest shift means that five members of Trump’s original Cabinet—which wasn’t fully confirmed by the Senate until just shy of his 100th day in office—will either be gone or in new senior-level jobs for the bulk of the second year of the president’s term.

 Last summer, Trump made Homeland Security Secretary John Kelly his chief of staff and replaced him with Kirstjen Nielsen, who didn’t win Senate approval until December.
 And in January, the Senate confirmed Alex Azar to become secretary of health and human services, four months after Trump’s first health chief, Tom Price, resigned amid reports of his extravagant travel spending habits as secretary.

-Both Pompeo and Haspel will be subject to confirmation by a Senate that is even more closely divided than it was during the debate over Trump’s first round of Cabinet picks.
-Republicans control 51 out the 100 seats, but Senator John McCain of Arizona hasn’t voted in months as he undergoes treatment for brain cancer.
+All the changes mean that the Senate will be busy confirming new Trump nominees for the next few months.
+The chamber is even more closely divided than it was during the debate over Trump’s first round of Cabinet picks.
+Republicans control 51 out of the 100 seats, but Senator John McCain of Arizona hasn’t voted in months as he undergoes treatment for brain cancer.

 Department of State

 Reason for change: Tillerson has been on the outs for months with Trump.
 He reportedly called him “a moron” in a meeting last summer, and the two have diverged on key policy issues and global hot spots like Iran, Russia, and North Korea.